hg0428/Projxon-Cyber-Security-System/README.md

 # What is it?
 A fast and unbreakable encrytion system.
 This library has 3 functions, `makeid`, `encrypt`, and `decrypt`.

-`makeid` will generate a long, almost collision proof code.
+`makeid` will generate a long, virtually collision-proof identifier.

 These tools can be very useful in login systems.